kripaj98/tswd-portfolio-templates/final-project-part-one.md

 ## AI acknowledgements
-_I used Chatgpt and grammarly to help me reframe and concise my writing._
+_I used Chatgpt and grammarly to help me reframe and concise my writing.
+Also created heat map using midjourney_